 Lucky for the jewelry business, Bell and Bird is here to bring you breathtaking pieces that are true antiques.

 Bell and Bird is a picturesque boutique in the heart of Austin, and is run by partners Rhianna and Cyrus Shennum.
-Bell and Bird specialize in jewelry from the Victorian and Georgian time periods.
+The pairspecialize in jewelry from the Victorian and Georgian time periods.
 What sets this shop apart from the others is Rhianna and Cyrus’s expertise.
 Rhianna has been selling antiques on a wholesale level and to boutiques, which means she’s the one to look for the aesthetic when it comes to fashion.
 Cyrus, who is a GIA certified jeweler and makes beautiful custom pieces, is the one who confirms that the pieces they find are quality antique treasures.

 “I had been introduced to him (Cyrus) through the antique jewelry business, and as years passed, our relationship evolved,” Rhianna says.
 “We talked about opening a store together and combining my antiques and his custom pieces.”
 This is a true fairy tale in life and business.

 While vintage is a hip word nowadays, antique has yet to have all the cobwebs dusted off of it.
 “We like the word antique, and we feel we have shaken the me-ma connotation of the antique jewelry,” Rhianna jokes.
 The word antique fits their jewelry, as all of their items are more than 100 years old (they even have an item that is more than 300 years old).
 The passion that surrounds Bell and Bird has helped to slowly change the attitude attached to the word antique.
 All one must do is spend an afternoon talking to the owners about their merchandise and the cobwebs fade away.